biowdl/TALON-WDL/docs/index.md

 readgroup | readgroup ID.
 Usually a library is sequenced on multiple lanes in the sequencer, which gives multiple fastq files (referred to as readgroups).
 Each readgroup pair should have an ID.
 R1| The fastq file containing the first reads of the read pairs.
 R1_md5 | Optional: md5sum for the R1 file.
+R2| Optional: The fastq file containing the reverse reads.
+R2_md5| Optional: md5sum for the R2 file.

 The easiest way to create a samplesheet is to use a spreadsheet program such as LibreOffice Calc or Microsoft Excel, and create a table: